 For women in particular, being told to "Take it easy" is peak patronizing.
 Adjacent, equally aggravating directives include "Chill out," "Calm down," and "Relax!"
 No matter who you're speaking to, when you tell someone to "Take it easy," you're suggesting that their excitement, concern or general response to something is either excessive or invalid.
 People are entitled to their feelings and their reactions.

 Men might get this sort of response on occasion, but it happens a lot to women.
 Most women have had a man tell her to "relax" because he perceives her reaction as inappropriately emotional-when in fact, she doesn't feel she's responding emotionally at all.
 Research has shown time and again that men tend to perceive more "shrillness" and emotion in women's voices.
 A Fortune study found that women were 17 times more likely than men to be described as abrasive.
 So when someone tells a woman to "Take it easy," she'll likely feel like that person is saying she's "over the top" or "dramatic."
 This minimizes her experience and casts her response as petty.

 5. Saying you "actually" like an idea

-This is the much subtler way of saying, “Wow!
-You did something smart, and I never expected that from you!”
-Many of us have received a critical email from a boss that lists all the things you did wrong, and then ends with, “but I actually thought this thought was great.”
+This is the subtle way of saying, "Wow!
+You did something smart, and I never expected that from you!"
+Many of us have received a critical email from a condescending boss that lists all the things you did wrong, and then ends with, "but I actually thought this thought was great."
 This kind of backhanded compliment can feel worse than getting no praise at all.
-If you offer a solution to a problem in a meeting, and someone says, “Hey, that’s actually a pretty good idea,” it sounds as if they’re surprised by your intelligent contribution, and they generally expect little of you.
-If you “actually” like something, you can just say you like it.
+If you offer a solution to a problem in a meeting, and someone says, "Hey, that's actually a pretty good idea," it sounds as if they're surprised by your intelligent contribution, and they generally expect little of you.
+If you "actually" like something, you can just say you like it.